Failure to equalize is an inherent and continuous risk on every dive you will ever make. I refer to this as Equalization Risk.

 PADI Open Water course materials highlight and emphasize the importance of full and proper equalization of your ears on descent and what to do in the event of a reverse block on ascent.
 At VSds, we think that every novice diver ought to have a full medical and physiological understanding of what's going on in your ears when you go underwater.

 The following article is taken from the Divers Alert Network (DAN) website.
-We urge you to read it closely.
+We urge you to read it closely and practice the various techniques at home.
 And we urge you to check out DAN.
 Click on images to expand.